jiaxicheng/pentaho/pdi_metadata_injection.md

 ```

 In both YAML Input step, do the following:
-+ In the 'File' tab, browse and add the yaml file defined above:
++ In the 'File' tab, browse and add the YAML file defined above:

 **Note:** the file-path of the YAML configuration files can be parameterized, this will add
 more flexibility when running on different vendors.
 No need to use fixed name on these configuration files.